VitoVan/made-with-calm/README.md

 > A curated list of CALM paintings, applications, softwares, tools and shiny stuff.

 > *Items marked with 🖱 are interactive.
-Items marked with 🎵 are with sound effects*
+Items marked with 🎵 are with sound effects*.

 ## Table of Contents